 Should I use “To Whom It May Concern”?

 You shouldn’t use “To Whom It May Concern” on a cover letter unless you have no other choice.
 But if you must, make sure you know how to do it properly and look at a cover letter sample first before drafting your own.

 When you apply for a job, your goal is to impress the hiring manager and get called in for an interview.
 Using “To Whom It May Concern” in your cover letter won’t help you achieve this goal.

 What about “Dear Sir or Madam”?

-Such a greeting sounds out of place in the 21st century.
-If you take some time looking into the job opening, you can find an option more targeted toward the person receiving your application.
+If you take some time and look into the job opening, you can find a better way to address the person receiving your cover letter.

 5 alternatives to “To Whom It May Concern”